MicrosoftDocs/cpp-docs/docs/mfc/reference/cdcrendertarget-class.md

 ### Parameters

 *`pTarget`*\
 Existing render target interface.
-Cannot be `NULL`
+Can't be `NULL`

 ## <a name="binddc"></a> `CDCRenderTarget::BindDC`